Tom Bevan - Chair

 Pete Zeigler - Deputy Treasurer

 Pete Zeigler is a native of Pittsburgh.
 His career as a campaign consultant and operative brought him to Ohio in 2006.
-He is an attorney, and he currently works at the office of the Stow Municipal Clerk of Court.
+He is an attorney, and he currently works at the Summit County Board of Elections.
 He holds a Law Degree from the University of Akron, a Master of Arts in Political Science from the University of Toronto, a Bachelor of Arts in Political Science from Penn State University, and a Bachelor of Science and Business Administration/Accounting from the University of Pittsburgh.
 He is a proud Democrat and proud resident of Akron.

 Russ Balthis - Secretary